Open Internacional Femení Solgironès

 Draw

-The draw for the 2023 tournament will be available to view on the WTA Tour websites closer to the start of the tournament.
+The draws for the 2023 tournament are available to view on the WTA Tour website in PDF format (see links below).

 Prize Money and Points

-The total prize fund for the 2023 tournament will be $115,000, with the prize money and ranking points being split as follows.
+The total prize fund for the 2023 tournament was $115,000, with the prize money and ranking points being split as follows.

 Women’s Singles

-Players losing in the 1st round of the tournament will receive $1,250 and 1 ranking point.
+Players losing in the 1st round of the tournament received $1,250 and 1 ranking point.

 Performance$Points